adwitkow/250116/README.md

 ```

 ## File reading benchmarks

+In most cases: reading files line by line, then splitting on non-word regex to gather all the words.

+In the case of WordsReader reading is done word by word, so no additional splits are necessary.

+Test files are generated using a constant seed, each line consists of 10-10k words of lorem ipsum (ish)
+* Small: 100 lines (3.24 MB)
+* Large: 50k lines (1.57 GB)

 ```
 BenchmarkDotNet v0.14.0, Windows 10 (10.0.19045.5131/22H2/2022Update)
 12th Gen Intel Core i5-12600K, 1 CPU, 16 logical and 10 physical cores